-- Growth Hormone-Releasing Hormone stimulates and regulates growth, metabolism and your body structure.
+- Growth Hormone-Releasing Hormone stimulates and regulates growth, metabolism, and body structure.
 It stimulates the actual Growth Hormone (GH) to be made within the pituitary gland.
-It can effect sleep, memory, and hunger.
-Excessive amounts can cause tumor growths, an enlarged pituitary gland, swollen hands/feet/face and organs.
+It can affect sleep, memory, and hunger.
+Excessive amounts can cause tumor growths, an enlarged pituitary gland, swollen hands/feet/face, and organs.

-- Gonadotrophin-Releasing Hormone (GnRH or LHRH) which stimulates hormones in the pituitary mostly for reproduction.
+- Gonadotrophin-Releasing Hormone (GnRH or LHRH) stimulates hormones in the pituitary mostly for reproduction.

-As you can see your hypothalamus is very busy and thankfully isn’t a problem in the thyroid dysfunction often.
-Next we will move into the following step of the pituitary that stimulates the thyroid gland.
+As you can see your hypothalamus is very busy and thankfully isn’t a problem with the thyroid dysfunction often.
+Next, we will move into the following step of the pituitary that stimulates the thyroid gland.

 Copyright Scientific Nutrition, LLC 2021